LastAncientOne/Stock_Analysis_For_Quant/README.md

 <img src="StockAnalysisQuants.PNG">

 # Stock Analysis for Quants
 #### This is Stock Analysis project in Excel, Power BI, Matlab, Python, and R language with different types of analysis such as data analysis, technical analysis, fundamental analysis, quantitative analysis, and different types of trading strategies.
 Learn about stocks, options, bonds, mutual funds, and ETF (Exchange-traded funds).
 In addition, this is for quantitative researching and analyzing in trading and investment.
-Quantitative analysis (QA) is a technique that use mathematices and statistical modeling, measurement, and research for understanding financial behaviors.
+Quantitative analysis (QA) is a technique that use mathematics and statistical modeling, measurement, and research for understanding financial behaviors.
 Many different types of technical indicators and stock strategies in Excel, Python, and R language.
-Using timeseries, forecasting, machine learning, and deep learning for this research project in different type of programming languages. :chart_with_upwards_trend: :chart_with_downwards_trend:
+Using time series, forecasting, machine learning, and deep learning for this research project in different type of programming languages.  :chart_with_upwards_trend: :chart_with_downwards_trend:

 ### What is stock?
 #### A stock is an investment that represent a share or partial ownership of a company.
 Stock is company's profits; as a result, investors buy stocks to earn a return on their investment.
 Stocks are one of the best way to build up capital or wealth.
 Stock is low and high risk investment.